parmsam/get-comments/README.md

 # get-comments
-scripts to get comment lines from code
+functions to get comment lines from R code